The lut3d module will be introduced in darktable 3.0 and is designed to apply a 3D LUT (LookUp Table) to an image.

 gmic -input_cube <filename1>.cube -r 64,64,64,3,3 -r 512,512,1,3,-1 -o <filename2>.png

-Compression is a process which takes time.
-The compression commands are different for color or black & white transforms.
+###Compression Compression is a process which takes time.